-Basics of Sports Medicine 1 Outline the historical foundations and development of the sports medicine profession.
-2 Compare the purposes, membership, and activities of various professional organizations dedicated to sports medicine.
-Legal and Ethical 3 Research and share information on legal requirements dealing with liability, negligence, supervision, and assumption of risks and on ethical concepts involving beneficence, justice, and honesty.
-Considerations 4 Research and report on banned performance-enhancing substances.
-Examples: human growth hormone (HGH), blood doping, anabolic steroids Safety in Sports 5 Explain how atmospheric conditions can cause or contribute to environmental injury.
-Examples: lightning, heat, cold 6 Describe safety equipment that sports medicine providers utilize for various sports activities.
+Basics of Sports Medicine Outline the historical foundations and development of the sports medicine profession.
+Compare the purposes, membership, and activities of various professional organizations dedicated to sports medicine.
+Legal and Ethical Research and share information on legal requirements dealing with liability, negligence, supervision, and assumption of risks and on ethical concepts involving beneficence, justice, and honesty.
+Research and report on banned performance-enhancing substances.
+Considerations Examples: human growth hormone (HGH), blood doping, anabolic steroids

-Medicine Demonstrate effective methods of infection control in sports medicine settings.
-Examples: hand hygiene, equipment cleanliness, personal protective equipment (PPE) 8 Create and present an Emergency Action Plan (EAP) for a given scenario in sports medicine.
-8a Demonstrate the appropriate use of emergency equipment for an ill or injured athlete, including automated external defibrillator (AED), bag mask, cervical collar, and backboard.
-Anatomy 9 Identify basic body structures and explain the functions of the integumentary, skeletal, muscular, nervous, and endocrine systems. and Physiology 10 Describe common injuries and disorders of the integumentary, skeletal, muscular, and nervous systems related to participation in sports.
-11 Contrast the goals and procedures of assessment, evaluation, and diagnosis of a sports injury.
-Assessment 12 Differentiate between manual muscle testing and range of motion testing. and Evaluation of Sports Injuries 13 Evaluate an athletic injury using a systematic approach, including primary and secondary injury surveys.
-14 Identify and explain two documentation methods utilized by sports medicine professionals.
-15 Describe the six classes of nutrients (carbohydrates, lipids, proteins, vitamins, minerals, and water) and their primary functions.
-Sports Medicine 16 Identify and describe common nutritional deficiencies and the supplements used to combat them, and explain how supplements impact athletic performance.
-Nutrition 17 Assess body types and evaluate body composition using industry-approved assessment tools.
-18 Create a balanced meal plan to promote health and wellness in a given scenario, utilizing current federal dietary guidelines.
+Safety in Sports Medicine Explain how atmospheric conditions can cause or contribute to environmental injury.
+Examples: lightning, heat, cold Describe safety equipment that sports medicine providers utilize for various sports activities.
+Demonstrate effective methods of infection control in sports medicine settings.
+Examples: hand hygiene, equipment cleanliness, personal protective equipment (PPE) Create and present an Emergency Action Plan (EAP) for a given scenario in sports medicine. a.
+Demonstrate the appropriate use of emergency equipment for an ill or injured athlete, including automated external defibrillator (AED), bag mask, cervical collar, and backboard.
+Anatomy and Physiology 9.
+Identify basic body structures and explain the functions of the integumentary, skeletal, muscular, nervous, and endocrine systems.
+10. Describe common injuries and disorders of the integumentary, skeletal, muscular, and nervous systems related to participation in sports.
+Assessment and Evaluation of Sports Injuries Contrast the goals and procedures of assessment, evaluation, and diagnosis of a sports injury.
+Differentiate between manual muscle testing and range of motion testing.
+Evaluate an athletic injury using a systematic approach, including primary and secondary injury surveys.
+Identify and explain two documentation methods utilized by sports medicine professionals.
+Sports Medicine Nutrition 15.
+Describe the six classes of nutrients (carbohydrates, lipids, proteins, vitamins, minerals, and water) and their primary functions.16.
+Identify and describe common nutritional deficiencies and the supplements used to combat them, and explain how supplements impact athletic performance.

-19 Explain the role of rehabilitation in the sports medicine field.
-20 Outline the general components, objectives, and phases of a rehabilitation plan.
-21 Contrast therapeutic exercise to physical conditioning exercise, including goals and procedures.
-Therapeutic Exercises 22 Distinguish between aerobic and anaerobic exercise in rehabilitation and explain the importance of each type. and Rehabilitation 23 Describe types of strength training exercises and indicate what they are designed to accomplish as part of a rehabilitation plan.
-Examples: isometric exercise, isotonic exercise, isokinetic exercise, circuit training, stretching and flexibility, proprioceptive neuromuscular facilitation (PNF) 24 Explain the purpose and benefits of exercise dosage.
-25 Describe physical effects of prolonged inactivity and injury immobilization.
-Therapeutic Physical Modalities 26 Explain the use and effectiveness of common physical modalities, including mechanical, thermal, and electrical.
-Examples: thermotherapy, cryotherapy, electrical stimulation, traction, instrument-assisted soft tissue mobilization (IASTM) 27 Determine whether injuries should be taped, wrapped, or braced.
-Taping, Wrapping, 28 Identify the materials and supplies utilized in taping, wrapping, and splinting for athletes and active individuals.
-Bracing, 29 Describe the purpose, types, and application of non-elastic and elastic adhesive tape. and Bandaging 30 Perform basic wrapping procedures for various parts of the body.
-Examples: prophylactic taping of ankle, shoulder wrapping, taping of wrist, knee, and elbow
+17. Assess body types and evaluate body composition using industry-approved assessment tools.18.
+Create a balanced meal plan to promote health and wellness in a given scenario, utilizing current federal dietary guidelines.
+Therapeutic Exercises and Rehabilitation 19.
+Explain the role of rehabilitation in the sports medicine field.
+20. Outline the general components, objectives, and phases of a rehabilitation plan.
+21. Contrast therapeutic exercise to physical conditioning exercise, including goals and procedures.
+22. Distinguish between aerobic and anaerobic exercise in rehabilitation and explain the importance of each type.
+23. Describe types of strength training exercises and indicate what they are designed to accomplish as part of a rehabilitation plan.
+Examples: isometric exercise, isotonic exercise, isokinetic exercise, circuit training, stretching and flexibility, proprioceptive neuromuscular facilitation (PNF) 24.
+Explain the purpose and benefits of exercise dosage.
+25. Describe physical effects of prolonged inactivity and injury immobilization.
+Therapeutic Physical Modalities 26.
+Explain the use and effectiveness of common physical modalities, including mechanical, thermal, and electrical.
+Examples: thermotherapy, cryotherapy, electrical stimulation, traction, instrument-assisted soft tissue mobilization (IASTM)

+Taping, Wrapping, Bracing, and Bandaging

-31 1 Match braces to injuries involving ankles, knees, shoulders, and wrists.
-32 2 Explain the advantages and disadvantages of taping and bracing.
-33 3 Describe the steps of application for a variety of bandages.
-34 4 Explain considerations for properly fitting protective sports equipment, including braces and padding.
+- 27. Determine whether injuries should be taped, wrapped, or braced. - 28.
+Identify the materials and supplies utilized in taping, wrapping, and splinting for athletes and active individuals. - 29.
+Describe the purpose, types, and application of non-elastic and elastic adhesive tape. - 30.
+Perform basic wrapping procedures for various parts of the body.
+Examples: prophylactic taping of ankle, shoulder wrapping, taping of wrist, knee, and elbow - 31.
+Match braces to injuries involving ankles, knees, shoulders, and wrists. - 32.
+Explain the advantages and disadvantages of taping and bracing. - 33.
+Describe the steps of application for a variety of bandages. - 34.
+Explain considerations for properly fitting protective sports equipment, including braces and padding.